WindowsReinstall.com - Vista, XP, 2000, 98 Install, reinstall and repair guides

 Advantages

-You Don't loose your data outside the windows directory, except for Windows Vista, NT, 2000 and XP where there is a distinct possibility of loosing all your personal data.
+You Don't loose your data outside the windows directory, except for Windows 7, Vista, NT, 2000 and XP where there is a distinct possibility of loosing all your personal stuff if you do it wrong.

 Only works in about 80 % of occasions and any Hard Drive problems are not detected.
 Windows NT, 2000 XP and Vista users have a distinct possibility of loosing all their personal data.